solygambas/node-tour-operator-booking-app/natours/README.md

 ## Authentication and authorization

 - hashing passwords with bcryptjs.
-- building a complete authentication workflow with JWT: user sign up, log in and lost password.
+- building a complete authentication workflow with JWT: user sign up, log in and reset password via email.
 - protecting routes and restricting access according to user role (user, guide, lead guide, admin).
-- sending emails with a reset token.

 ## Security

-- implementing security best practices with express-rate-limit and helmet.
+- implementing security best practices with express-rate-limit, helmet and CORS.
-- sending tokens in secure cookies.
+- sending tokens in secure cookies and reading them with cookie-parser.
 - sanitizing data with express-mongo-sanitize, xss-clean and hpp.

-## Modeling data and advanced features

-## Pug templates

-...

 Based on [Node.js, Express, MongoDB & More: The Complete Bootcamp](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/) by Jonas Schmedtmann (2019).